David A. Jobes: Research areas and contributions

-The research focus of the Catholic University Suicide Prevention Lab is centered on clinical risk assessment (using both quantitative and qualitative methods) and treatment of suicidal risk with different suicidal populations in different clinical settings.
+The research focus of The Catholic University Suicide Prevention Lab is centered on clinical risk assessment (using both quantitative and qualitative methods) and treatment of suicidal risk with different suicidal populations in different clinical settings.
 Jobes has particularly focused his research on clinical interventions for patients who are suicidal patients using a novel therapeutic approach called the "Collaborative Assessment and Management of Suicidality"—CAMS).
 Jobes and his team are currently engaged in funded clinical trials to investigate the effectiveness of CAMS with patients who are suicidal using CAMS in the US and other countries.
 There are fourteen published open clinical trials supporting CAMS, and there are seven published randomized controlled trials supporting CAMS, along with two meta analyses.
 Another five RCTs are underway and various other trials are being developed for using CAMS with different populations around the world.

 In 2014, Jobes founded CAMS-care, LLC to train clinicians in CAMS to decrease suffering and save lives through effective care.

 Jobes has been a consultant of the US military.
-His lab has long been involved in VA and military suicide prevention pursuing empirical research with both Veterans and active duty personnel who are suicidal.
+His lab has long been involved in Veterans Affairs and military suicide prevention pursuing empirical research with both Veterans and active duty personnel who are suicidal.
 As a professor he teaches courses in clinical psychology, ethics and professional practice, psychotherapy, research methods, clinical theory, assessment interviewing, a seminar on suicide and the psychology of living.